 Early Childhood Intervention (ECI) is a program in Texas for families with children, up to three years old, who have disabilities or problems with development.
 ECI services are offered at no cost to Superior members.
 Services include:

-- · Evaluation and assessment

-- Development of an Individualized Family Service Plan (IFSP)
+- Evaluation and assessment - Development of an Individualized Family Service Plan (IFSP)

-- Case Management

-- Translation and interpreter services

 What are some examples of ECI services?

 - Audiology and vision services

 - Nursing and nutrition services

 - Physical therapy